New Year retreat at Sharpham House: a clear start

 - are prepared to experience a New Year's Day in nourishing silence

 - are aged 18 and above

-The New Year retreat programme includes 3 daily meditation sessions and optional yoga with periods of silence to help strengthen the practice.
+The New Year retreat programme includes 3 daily meditation sessions with periods of silence to help strengthen the practice.

 New Year's Day will be spent in silence.

 During this retreat, there will be question-and-answer sessions and guidance in bringing mindfulness, compassion, joy and equanimity into daily life.

 The number of participants on this retreat is 28.